The Biggest Mistake Tesla Motors Made

 Perhaps John Broder shaded the story to support his initial hypothesis.
 But Tesla initiated the coverage, failed to do its basic due diligence, and is unhappy with the result.
 And now, they’re paying the price of its own amateurish mistake.

 Have the best of the blog delivered to your inbox twice per month!
-Enter your name in the box on the upper right of the blog to join our mailing list.
+Enter your name in the box below to join our mailing list.

 Photo credits: Steve Jurvetson, Brian Solis